Azure/iotedge-lorawan-starterkit/docs/quickstart.md

     - **Station Eui** - The EUI of the Basics Station concentrator that will be used for connecting to LoRaWAN Network Server
     - **Spi speed** - (In Mbps) Custom SPI speed for your gateway, currently only supported for ARM gateways
     - **Spi dev** - A number identifying the SPI location where the board should be accessed (i.e.: when X, board accessed at /dev/spidevX.0)
     - **Use Azure Monitor On Edge** - You can opt out of using Azure Monitor services for observability on IoT Edge.
+    - **Use Discovery Service** - You can opt in to use a standalone discovery service.
+This deploys an additional App Service (including a dedicated App Service Plan).
+Detailed information can be found [LNS Discovery](#lns-discovery).

     The deployment would take c.a.
 10 minutes to complete.